cansin/geometry-processing/README.md

-# CENG 789 - Digital Geometry Processing - Assignment I
+# CENG 789 - Digital Geometry Processing - Assignments

-This project is an implementation of the [1st Assignment](assignment1.pdf) for Digital Geometry Processing course.
+This project is an implementation of the [1st](assignment1.pdf) and [2nd](assignment2.pdf) assignment for Digital Geometry Processing course.

 ## Installation